Home > Digital technologies > Development > Why Python is better than Excel for processing massive data

 For big data, Python rules the roost

-Excel is the software most used by businesses to process and present data.
-However, it reaches its limits as soon as we wish to manipulate large quantities of information.
-To overcome technical limits, there is a powerful solution accessible to everyone: Python.
-Senior data scientist and ORSYS trainer, Audrey Quessada Vial* demonstrates by example the superiority of Python for analyzing data.
+Excel is the software most widely used by companies for processing and presenting data.
+However, it reaches its limits as soon as you want to manipulate large quantities of information.
+To overcome these technical limitations, there is a powerful solution available to everyone: Python.
+Senior data scientist and ORSYS trainer Audrey Quessada Vial* demonstrates by example the superiority of Python for analysing data.

 Since the 2010s, data has become the new black gold for businesses.
-Big data, digital transformation and the development of artificial intelligence have changed the situation.
-How to use data effectively?
+Big data, digital transformation and the development of artificial intelligence have changed the game.
+So how can you make the most of your data?

-Of course, Excel comes first among the solutions.
-Very widespread and easy to use, it remains essential.
-But as soon as we want to exploit massive data, beyond 1 million entries, we come up against technical limitations.
-The spreadsheet exceeds 1 million lines (1,048,576 lines to be precise, or 220).
+Excel is, of course, at the top of the list.
+Widely used and easy to use, it remains indispensable.
+But as soon as you want to use massive data, beyond 1 million entries, you come up against its technical limitations.
+The spreadsheet gives up beyond 1 million lines (1,048,576 lines to be precise, i.e. 220).

-To remove these limitations, you must abandon Excel and use Python.
+To overcome these limitations, you need to abandon Excel and turn to Python.
 Why Python?
-This language stands out from other solutions for processing massive data (R, Julia, MATLAB, Scala, SQL, etc.) by its simplicity of syntax, its memory management and above all its imposing number of libraries (or bookstores).
+Python stands out from other solutions for processing massive data (R, Julia, MATLAB, Scala, SQL, etc.) because of its simple syntax, memory management and, above all, its impressive number of libraries.

-Python is therefore aimed at data scientists as well as non-specialists such as finance and marketing professionals, and more generally all advanced Excel users.
+Python is aimed at data scientists as well as non-specialists such as finance and marketing professionals, and more generally at all advanced Excel users.

-Most often open source, Python libraries allow you to extend its capabilities in many areas.
-For data, THE flagship library is called Pandas.
+Python's libraries, most of which are open source, can be used to extend its capabilities in many areas.
+For data, the flagship library is Pandas.

-Pandas does not come from the name of the friendly animal, symbol of China, but from Bangel Data, a data structure widely used in econometrics, the statistical study of economic data.
+Pandas doesn't come from the name of the friendly animal that is the symbol of China.
+Bangel Data, a data structure widely used in econometrics, the statistical study of economic data.

 The power of Pandas comes from its speed in processing data.
 It can easily handle a million entries in a matter of seconds.

-Flexible, it is also used for basic data visualization and to create different views of the dataset using dynamic cross tables.
-It is also possible to group data by category and perform aggregation operations from the simplest (cumulative or average sums for example) to the most complex.
-In addition, with one line of code, you can open your file and then work on the data.
-It is even possible to perform SQL queries with Pandas.
+Flexible, it can be used for basic data visualisation and to create different views of the dataset using pivot tables.
+It is also possible to group data by category and perform aggregation operations ranging from the simplest (cumulative sums or averages, for example) to the most complex.
+What's more, with just one line of code, you can open your file and then work on the data.
+You can even run SQL queries with Pandas.

-Another advantage, Pandas accepts an impressive list of file formats: CSV, XLSX, SQL, Apache Parquet, HDF5, JSON… and many others.
+Pandas also accepts an impressive list of file formats: CSV, XLSX, SQL, Apache Parquet, HDF5, JSON... and many more.

-To summarize, the major advantages of Pandas compared to Excel are:
+To sum up, the major advantages of Pandas over Excel are :

 • managing millions of lines

-• task automation: with Excel, this automation is limited when using VBA or macros
+• task automation: with Excel, this is limited when using VBA or macros

-• reporting using the Jupyter Notebook platform for data visualization
+• reporting using the Jupyter Notebook platform for data visualisation

 • cross-platform compatibility: you can work on both macOS and Windows.

-With some knowledge of Python, it is easy to move from Microsoft Excel to Pandas.
-Most tasks that are done in Excel can also be done with Pandas.
+With a little knowledge of Python, it's easy to switch from Microsoft Excel to Pandas.
+Most tasks that are done in Excel can also be done in Pandas.

-We will take an example to illustrate the ease and power of Python and Pandas.
-Here is a dataset from the World Bank that can be found on the site Kaggle.
+Let's take an example to illustrate the ease and power of Python and Pandas.
+Here is a World Bank dataset that can be found on the site Kaggle.
 This file is 574.3 MB in size and contains almost 6 million entries.
-It brings together a certain number of economic and social indicators by country and by year.
+It contains a number of economic and social indicators by country and by year.

 It takes less than 3 seconds to read this file with a single line of code.

-We will now view the first five rows to see what this data represents.
-Here again, a single line of code is enough:
+We're now going to look at the first five lines to see what this data corresponds to.
+Once again, a single line of code is all that is needed:

 It is also possible to retrieve the main statistical indicators associated with each column:

-What if we calculated the average and maximum GDP per capita over all years by country?
-Again, only one line of code with Pandas is needed:
+What if we calculated the average and maximum GDP per capita over all the years for each country?
+Once again, only one line of code with Pandas is needed:

-These few examples illustrate the power of Pandas.
-They are far from exhaustive of the possibilities that are within your reach.
+These few examples illustrate the full power of Pandas.
+They are far from exhaustive of the possibilities available to you.

-We can summarize in a table for which uses to use Python and Pandas instead of Excel.
+We can summarise in a table the uses for which Python and Pandas can be used instead of Excel.

 Comparison of Excel and Python Pandas according to uses

 Pandas is an extremely powerful library for working with data.
-It has many advantages over Excel and allows you to go much further in data processing and task automation.
-Its flexibility and speed make it an essential tool for data science.
+It has many advantages over Excel and allows you to go much further in processing data and automating tasks.
+Its flexibility and speed make it an indispensable tool for data science.

-However, Pandas is not the only Python library that has advantages for processing data.
-Visualization tools make it possible to understand the interactions between parameters.
-Many libraries offer visualization tools: geovisualization with Folium, interactive visualization with Plotly, creation of interactive dashboards with Dash, visualization of big data with Holoviews, there is no shortage of choice.
+Despite this, Pandas is not the only Python library to offer advantages for processing data.
+Visualisation tools allow you to understand the interactions between parameters.
+Many libraries offer visualisation tools: geovisualisation with Folium, interactive visualisation with Plotly, creation of interactive dashboards with Dash, visualisation of voluminous data with Holoviews - there's no shortage of choice.

-To conclude, Python has a lot of advantages.
-Thanks to its freely accessible libraries, it outperforms Excel to process massive data (structured or not) and visualize it.
-Our training courses will allow you to quickly get to grips with this powerful tool.
+In conclusion, Python has a lot going for it.
+Thanks to its freely accessible libraries, it outperforms Excel when it comes to processing and visualising massive data (structured or unstructured).
+Our training courses will help you quickly get to grips with this powerful tool.

 Our expert